-- 3. In 2021, we continued our promotion and publicity targeting three groups - - School sector: Riding on the ITAC networks and the competency (i) standards and progression pathways developed for the respective industries, we organised 16 school projects with the ITACs to promote the HKQF and the relevant industries to senior secondary school students in the 2020/21 academic year.
-Due to COVID-19 epidemic, some activities were conducted online.
-A total of 48 workshops were organised and approximately 2 200 students joined the activities. enable teachers and school principals to understand how the HKQF can facilitate students' career and life planning, we organised online seminars for schools.
-More online briefings will be offered to secondary teachers on a regular basis, and will be published on the EDB We also organised briefing for individual Training Calendar. secondary schools on the benefits of developing school-based OFrecognised programmes to facilitate future studies and career planning
+- 3. In 2022, we continued our promotion and publicity targeting three groups - - (i) School sector: Riding on the ITAC networks and the competency standards and progression pathways developed for the respective industries, we organised school projects with the ITACs to promote the HKQF and the relevant industries to senior secondary school students.
+A total of 16 workshops were organised and approximately 1 200 students joined the activities.
+To enable teachers and school principals to understand how the HKQF could facilitate students' career and life planning, we organised online seminars for schools.
+More online briefings will be offered to secondary teachers on a regular basis, and will be published on the EDB Training Calendar.
+We also organised briefings for secondary schools and special schools on the benefits of developing school-based QF-recognised programmes to facilitate future studies and career planning of students, and introduced the process of achieving QF recognition to encourage early planning.

-- of students, and introduced the process of achieving QF recognition to encourage early planning. - (ii) Industry sector: In 2021, we organised/co-organised 22 activities and briefing sessions to promote the HKQF for various industries, and hosted a QF Partnerships Commendation Ceremony and QF In Action Launch Ceremony in March to recognise the support given by industry stakeholders in the implementation of HKQF and to encourage further use of HKQF in promoting lifelong learning.
-17 government bureaux, departments and regulatory bodies were featured in a publication to showcase the success stories of their applications of HKQF.
-These activities and events were attended by stakeholders from a wide array of industries, including employers, employees, and representatives from industry organisations. - (iii) Community at large: In 2021, we published more than 29 HKQF-related articles in newspapers as well as publications of professional bodies, trade unions, and trade associations to enhance stakeholders' understanding and awareness of the HKQF.
-We have also secured the support of some post-secondary education and training institutions to publish information about HKQF on their websites so as to assist learners to gain a better understanding about QF-recognised qualifications.
+- (ii) Industry sector: In 2022, we organised / co-organised over 70 activities and briefing sessions to promote the HKQF for various industries, which were attended by stakeholders including employers, employees, and representatives from industry organisations.
+Besides, certain enterprises, industry organisations, government departments and education and training providers are going to join the new cohort of the "QF in Action 2022", showing various applications of QF in manpower training and development.
+They will be recognised as QFIA Achievers in the Commendation Ceremony to be held in 2023. - (iii) Community at large: In 2022, we published more than 40 HKQF-related articles in newspapers as well as publications of professional bodies, trade unions, and trade associations to enhance stakeholders' understanding and awareness of the HKQF.
+We had also secured the support of some post-secondary education and training institutions to publish information about HKQF on their websites so as to assist learners to gain a better understanding about QF-recognised qualifications.